 1. On the basis of statistics, it’s a bad idea to hit.
-The player has 16 so the dealer needs two cards with a total value between 10 and 15.
-Meanwhile, the player would have to draw a 5 or lower just to ensure they stay in the game.
+The player has 16, so the dealer needs two cards with a total value between 10 and 15.
+Meanwhile, the player would have to draw a five or lower just to ensure they stay in the game.

 3. Four chips.
 A barney, a quarter and two nickels.

 If you got those right, fair play.
-They were fairly standard but you need to know the basics before you play at our live casino.
+They were fairly standard, but you need to know the basics before you play at our online live casino.